Privacy Policy

 Who has access

 Within the app, only your signed-in account can read your data.
-Access is enforced by AWS Cognito and fine-grained IAM policies that restrict each user's records to their own account ID.
-At the infrastructure layer, AWS and the app's administrators could technically access records at rest — see the Security section below for the honest picture.
+Access is enforced at the identity layer and by fine-grained infrastructure policies that restrict each user's records to their own account ID.
+At the infrastructure layer, our cloud provider and the app's administrators could technically access records at rest — see the Security section below for the honest picture.

 Security

-Your journal content is encrypted on your device with AES-256-GCM before being written to local storage.
+Your journal content is encrypted on your device with authenticated symmetric encryption before being written to local storage.
 The encryption key is generated on your device and stored in the iOS Keychain (on iPhone/iPad) or Android Keystore, so that another app or an attacker with read access to the filesystem cannot read your entries directly off the device.

-When your data syncs to our servers (AWS DynamoDB and AWS S3 in eu-west-1), it travels over TLS and is stored with AWS server-side encryption.
+When your data syncs to our servers in the European Union (Ireland), it travels over TLS and is stored with provider-managed server-side encryption.
 This is not end-to-end encryption.
-That means AWS, and anyone with administrative access to our AWS account, could in principle read the records at rest on the server.
-We do not access your journal content for any purpose other than delivering the app's features (e.g. entity extraction by AWS Bedrock, described above) and restoring your data on a new device.
+That means our cloud provider, and anyone with administrative access to our production accounts, could in principle read the records at rest on the server.
+We do not access your journal content for any purpose other than delivering the app's features (e.g. entity extraction by our AI subprocessor, described above) and restoring your data on a new device.

 If you want stricter guarantees — for example an unreadable-by-anyone-but-you model — you can use the app in offline mode without signing in, in which case nothing leaves your device.